About the program

 4. Synergies between actions.
 It will also develop synergies with other areas (e.g. artificial intelligence and robotics).
 Regarding synergies between indirect actions and direct actions, the Commission's Joint Research Centre will complement activities of the consortia receiving Euratom grants in areas where it has the necessary competences, expertise and dedicated infrastructure.
 The JRC will not receive funding from indirect actions.
 Closer coordination and co-design of Work Programmes will allow nuclear researchers to better access to Joint Research Centre expertise and its research infrastructure.
 Where relevant, the JRC will complement activities of the consortia receiving Euratom grants.

 5. Focus on health issues.
 The new Euratom Work Programme addresses research on cross-sectorial fertilisation and non-power applications.
 An emblematic example is the use of ionising radiation to support safe and optimised medical procedures, contributing to Europe’s Beating Cancer action plan.
-This will be implemented through a new Partnership initiative and topic in the Euratom work programme for 2021-22.

 The budget Euratom Programme is €1.38 billion to implement the new programme for the period 1 January 2021 to 31 December 2025.